-What I see in this is many women who are open to efforts to make the marriage better.
-I know some of you are thinking, “That’s nice for other men, but my wife does not care what I do.”
+What I see in this is that many women who are open to efforts to make their marriage better.
+I know some of you are thinking, “That’s nice for other men, but my wife doesn’t care what I do.”

 I get that, really I do.
-She does not respond to anything you do, and she will not tell you what she wants.
-It looks like she has given up and is unwilling to do anything to make your marriage better.
-There is a very small chance she has a borderline personality disorder, but more likely she is acting out of some fear, or has figured out how to get what she needs from others.
+She doesn’t respond to anything you do, and she won’t tell you what she wants.
+It looks like she’s given up and is unwilling to do anything to make the marriage better.
+There’s a very small chance she has a borderline personality disorder, but more likely she’s acting out of some fear or has figured out how to get what she needs from others.

 One man asked in the comments, “When is it her turn to be responsible?”

 Is there a point at which you are justified in giving up?
-I certainly cannot support that idea biblically.
-There is a place for reasonable boundaries, and that can mean not pushing as hard, but I think we are called to do all we can for as long as we can.
+I certainly can’t support that idea biblically.
+There is a place for reasonable boundaries, which might mean not pushing as hard, but I think we’re called to do all we can for as long as we can.